Our Sunday Services

 Our weekly worship gatherings are intentionally different in style and ethos.
-We describe our church as “multi-congregational” and “multi-campus.”
+We describe our church as “multiple-congregational” and “multiple-campus.”
 In other words, we gather at differing times and in different locations, but one church community.
-We recognise that one-size doesn’t fit all, or to use a retail analogy – we have multiple shop-front windows.
+We recognise that one-size doesn’t fit all, or to use a retail analogy, we have multiple shop-front windows.
 Think of a large shopping mall, where there are large stores and small boutique stores operating alongside each other and catering for different niche markets.
 Feel free to check out what we have on offer, as you may have the contribution we are currently missing!

 Visiting a church for the first time can be intimidating so here’s a few pointers on what to expect:

 Ministries and Programmes

 As a local church, we do most things typical of churches.
 There’s a lot more to who we are than those we call “core ministries” and ministries and initiatives rise and flourish according to available people, along with their passions and sense of God’s call.
 The following are what we will probably always do and represent the “core” of our enterprise:

 As a Baptist church we are governed by what is known affectionately (. . . and sometimes otherwise!) as “congregational government.”
 In short, this means that the ultimate human authority for our church is the congregation of members who meet to collectively discern the mind of Christ.
 As distinct from other forms of church polity, our church is not subject to the direction of bishops or dioceses or a wider presbytery, or even the direction of a national headquarters.

 Congregational government means that every congregation (or local church) is competent to discern the will of God for themselves, rather than being told what to do by a higher authority.